rahul-t-p/ASVspoof-2019/README.md

 ### Modifications
-- Instead of accuracy as loss try F1score as loss.
+- Include F1score metric.
+- Balancing classes in the dataset.